indieopensource/enterprise-ready-supplement/terms.md

 ### <a id="Governing_Law"></a>Governing Law

-The law of the jurisdiction of _Developer's Address_ will govern this agreement
+The law of the jurisdiction of _Developer's Address_ will govern this agreement.

 ### <a id="No_CISG"></a>No CISG